EVL33T/evl33t.github.io/_posts/2018-03-10-install-kali-in-virtualbox.md

 published: true
 categories: []
 ---
-Kali is the most popular pen testing linux distros, and installing it on your computer is hard, so let's do it in VirtualBox.
+Kali is the most popular pen testing linux distros, and installing it on your computer is hard/dangerous to your mental health, so let's do it in VirtualBox.

 ## 1. Download VirtualBox